Some Thoughts on Dog Behavior: Is your dog dumb, defiant or stressed?

-Nobody promised me a rose garden, but sometimes I wish someone would have.
-Life has been stressful lately: teenager issues, running a business, multiple projects with tight deadlines, financial obligations — you know, the same junk you deal with.
-But when life is stressful, I put on a happy face, work hard and try not to burden others with it.
+Nobody promised me a rose garden, but sometimes I wish they would have.
+Life as a human, a business person, a dog trainer and a family man can get stressful.
+Between dealing with family challenges running a business, trying to complete multiple projects with tight deadlines, financial obligations — you know, the same junk you deal with — the stress of life can figure significantly into our behavior.

-I have occasionally had clients call me a “dog whisperer,” usually after I have a lucky break and make a nice spurt of progress with a dog.
-They mean it as a compliment and typically don’t realize how poorly Caesar is viewed in the positive dog training community.
-I usually just thank them and explain I am more of a dog watcher than a whisperer.
+They then siad that I was a “dog whisperer.”
+They mean it as a compliment and had no idea how poorly Caesar Milan is viewed in the positive dog training community.
+I just thanked them and explained that I am more of a dog watcher than a whisperer.

 You can be a watcher too.
 When training your dog or trying to correct an unwanted behavior, watch for signs of stress.
-Most of the following behaviors could have other causes, but when they exist in combination, or when considered in context with the environment and current goings-on, these behaviors could indicate your dog is stressed.
+Most of the following defiant dog behaviors could have other causes, but when they exist in combination, or when considered in context with the environment and current goings-on, these behaviors could indicate your dog is stressed: